tenpy/tenpy/doc/intro/npc.rst

 As another example, consider BCS like terms :math:`\sum_k (c^\dagger_k c^\dagger_{-k} + H.c.)`.
-These terms break the total particle conservation, but they preserve the total parity, i.e., :math:`N % 2` is conserved.
+These terms break the total particle conservation, but they preserve the total parity, i.e., :math:`N \mod 2` is conserved.
 Thus, you would introduce a charge with :math:`m = 2` in this case.

 In the above examples, we had only a single charge conserved at a time, but you might be lucky and have multiple conserved quantities, e.g. if you have two chains coupled only by interactions.